-“The savory dip is just irresistible,” says the HuffPost.
+“The savory dip is just irresistible,” says the HuffPost as well..

-However, there is way more to the Hummus that its delicious taste and enjoyable texture.
-These “more” are what brought the nutritionists around the world to highly recommend it, and so many people to consume it regularly.
+However, there is way more to the Hummus than its delicious taste and enjoyable texture.
+These “more” are what brought the nutritionists around the world to highly recommend it and so many people to consume it regularly.

-Chickpeas contain saponins, protease inhibitors, and phytic acid; all which have shown in tests “to guard cells against the kind of damage that can cause cancer.”
+Chickpeas contain saponins, protease inhibitors, and phytic acid; all have been shown in tests “to guard cells against the kind of damage that can cause cancer.”

-The folate in hummus plays a significant role in cancer prevention, according to a comprehensive study around the Folate by the American Journal of Clinical Nutrition:
+The folate in hummus plays a significant role in cancer prevention, according to a comprehensive study on the Folate by the American Journal of Clinical Nutrition:

-“Epidemiologic evidence consistently shows inverse associations between higher intakes of dietary folate and a reduced risk of cancer of the colon, of other parts of the gastrointestinal tract, and, more recently, of the pancreas.”
+“Epidemiologic evidence consistently shows inverse associations between higher intakes of dietary folate and a reduced risk of cancer of the colon and other parts of the gastrointestinal tract, and, more recently, of the pancreas.”

 That’s in addition to many other health benefits the Tahini offers.

-The omega-3 fatty acids in the hummus promote radiant skin and hair growth, while the manganese in chickpeas helps prevent sagging skin and hair loss, and the zinc mineral in hummus is said to delay aging for being an antioxidant.
+The omega-3 fatty acids in the hummus promote radiant skin and hair growth, while the manganese in chickpeas helps prevent sagging skin and hair loss, and the zinc mineral in hummus is said to delay aging since it is an antioxidant.